-Place your mouse over the “Uncategorized” entry and click on Quick Edit …
+Hover over the “Uncategorized” entry and click on the ‘Quick Edit’ link …

-(Use SEO-friendly URLs)
+(Use search engine-friendly URLs)

-Categories – Additional Information
+Post Categories – Additional Information

 Let’s take a look at some of the additional features of categories:

-Multiple WordPress Post Categories
+Multiple Post Categories

-(WordPress posts can have multiple categories)
+(Posts can have multiple categories)

-(When using multiple categories, use a plugin like Yoast SEO to assign a primary category)
+(With multiple categories, use a plugin like Yoast SEO to assign a primary category)